How To Calculate Number Of Electrons

 Double-Check Atomic Numbers

 Always verify the atomic number of the element using a reliable periodic table.
-This is the most crucial step, as an incorrect atomic number will lead to an incorrect electron count.
+But this is the most crucial step, as an incorrect atomic number will lead to an incorrect electron count.
 Keep a periodic table handy while working on these calculations.

 Pay Attention to Charges